Carrots Are Orange

 What Do Germs Look Like?

-Today we were at a play structure and he licked a handle that most undoubtedly had oodles of germs on it.
+Today we were at a play structure, and he my son licked a handle on the gym.

 I finally had enough and said to him: